YoichiMukai/Yoichi-website-academic/content/project/external-project/index.md

 +++
 # Project title.
-title = "Phonetic variability of stops and nasals in Japanese across a range of speaking styles."
+title = "Phonetic variability of stops and nasals in Japanese across a range of speaking styles"

 # Date this page was created.
-date = 2016-04-27T00:00:00
+date = 2019-04-27T00:00:00

 # Project summary to display on homepage.
 summary = "Mukai, Y., & Tucker, B. V. (submitted)"